The Good Society

 Our experience and that of other countries suggests that, compared to prohibition, decriminalization might not increase marijuana use by very much.5 The Netherlands legalized sale and consumption in “coffee shops” in 1976.
 Access remained limited and production remained illegal, so prices did not drop.
 Use roughly doubled.
 Portugal decriminalized possession of marijuana in 2001, though production and sale remained illegal; marijuana use and abuse have not increased.
 In the United States, the number of people incarcerated for drug-law violations increased tenfold between 1980 and 2010, but drug prices actually declined and drug use decreased little if at all.
 The US has been much more aggressive than other rich countries in arresting and jailing users, but patterns of marijuana use over the past generation — rise in the 1970s, decline in the 1980s, rise in the 1990s, decline in the 2000s — seem to have been similar in most countries.
 Some states in Australia have decriminalized, whereas other haven’t; patterns of marijuana use are similar across these states.
 In the US, 12 states have decriminalized, while the other 38 haven’t; patterns of marijuana use are similar across these states.
 Marijuana use hasn’t increased more in states that allow medical marijuana, though it does appear to have risen more where medical marijuana can be purchased in legal dispensaries.

-Angela Hawkin argues that there is an effective way to address the worry about a rise in intoxicated driving:
+Angela Hawken argues that there is an effective way to address the worry about a rise in intoxicated driving12: